rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/smb/smb_enumshares.md

 msf auxiliary(smb_enumshares) >
 ```

-As you can see, since this is an un-credentialed scan, access is denied a most of the systems that are probed.
-Passing user credentials to the scanner will produce much different results.
+As you can see, since this is an "###uncredentialed" scan, access is denied a most of the systems that are probed.
+Doing a "###credentialed" scan produces much different results.

 ```
 msf auxiliary(smb_enumshares) > set SMBPass s3cr3t